djcopley/djcopley/README.md

 ### Hi there 👋

-I'm Daniel and I spend most of my days (Monday-Friday 🤪) working on software frameworks.
-I know Python and Java like the back of my hand, but recently Swift has been stealing my heart.
-I'm a bit of an Apple fanatic 😂.
+I'm Daniel and I spend my week days working on software frameworks.
+Python has historically been my language of choice, but recently Swift has been stealing my heart.

 When I'm not busy at work, I try to solve problems in my life and my wife's life.
 You can find my active projects on [my website](https://daniel.copley.dev) and I am occasionally active on X at [@djrcopley](https://twitter.com/djrcopley)